 Participants will receive a stipend as support for their living and other expenses during this educational experience.
-Stipend rates are determined by FDA officials, and are based on the participant’s educational level.
+Stipend rates are determined by EPA officials, and are based on the participant’s educational level.
 Stipends for faculty participants will be based upon their regular university salary.

-Stipends for all ORISE participants are paid monthly and will be received on the last business day of the month.
+Stipends for ORISE participants are paid monthly and will be received on the last business day of the month.

 EFT requires the participant to have a U.S. bank account; we cannot transfer funds to foreign institutions.